-Let us focus on the larger picture, provided by the apostle Paul: Baptism pictures our old self dying with Christ, our sins being washed away, our new life being lived in Christ and in his church.
-Baptism is an expression of repentance and faith, and a reminder that we are saved by the death and life of Jesus Christ.
+Let us focus on the larger picture, provided by the apostle Paul: Baptism pictures our union with Christ: we died with him, were buried with him, and we live in him.
+Our sins have been washed away, and we now live in Christ and in his church.
+Baptism is a reminder that we are saved by the death and life of Jesus Christ.
 It is the gospel in miniature drama - the central truths of the faith being reenacted every time another person enters the kingdom of God.